 As reified objects :

-Key Title and Abbreviated Key Titles are encoded as a resource of type bf:Identifier and (respectively)bf:KeyTitle and bf:AbbreviatedTitle, holding the title value in an rdf:value property, and referred to by the ISSN resource by a bf:title and a bf:identifier property;
+Key Title and Abbreviated Key Titles are encoded as a resource of type bf:Identifier and (respectively)bf:KeyTitle and bf:AbbreviatedTitle, holding the title value in an rdf:value property as a string, and also in a bf:mainTitle property as a language-typed literal.They are referred to by the ISSN resource by a bf:title and a bf:identifier property;

-Parallel Titles are encoded as resources of type bf:ParallelTitle, holding the title value in an rdf:value property, and referred to by the ISSN resource by a bf:title property;
+Parallel Titles are encoded as resources of type bf:ParallelTitle, holding the title value in an bf:mainTitle property as a language-typed literal, and referred to by the ISSN resource by a bf:title property;

 Variant titles follow the same pattern with resources of type bf:VariantTitle, and an additional property bf:variantType containing the type of the title.

+Title propers are encoded as resources of type bf:Title, holding the title value in a bf:mainTitle property as language-typed literal, and referred to by the ISSN resource by a bf:title property;

+Expression of title transliterations

+Titles Proper, Key Titles, Variant and Parallel titles can be the transliterated variant of another, original title in its original script.
+When it is indicated, the title entity will have a bf:translationOf link pointing to another bf:Title object, holding the title in its original script in a bf:mainTitle property.

 A Reference Publication Event and a Publication Event history

 The schema.org vocabulary uses an event modelling pattern with the type schema:PublicationEvent to describe the publication information of a Continuing resource (date, place, publisher, etc.).
 In particular, the PublicationEvent object carries the publication place information in the schema:location property.

 This PublicationEvent pattern is applied at 2 different places in the ISSN data graph :